Aditya-ray-wtv/sudoku/README.md

 # sudoku
-A sudoku solver made using Java awtand Swing
+A sudoku solver made using Java awt and Swing

 Download both files in your PC and put them in a folder.
 Then open the same folder in VS code and compile the .java file through terminal